Skip to Content

 Everything you need to know about sphagnum moss propagation!

-Hey guys, today I’m sharing a quick post about sphagnum moss propagation.
+Hey guys, today I’m sharing a guide about sphagnum moss propagation.
 One of my new favorite ways to root plants.
 Don’t get me wrong—I still love water propagation.
 But some plants don’t do well transitioning from water directly to soil (like scindapsus pictus).

 A sphagnum moss mix can help ease that transition, or you can use it right from the start.
 It’s also the medium I like to use for my plastic plant propagation box.
 It holds the moisture well but doesn’t stay too wet.
 Perfect!
 Here’s how to use this medium to root plants.